Szymon-7/asciiArtGenerator/README.md

 Run "make"

 Optional:
-Run "make clean" to delete all .o files
+Run `make clean` to delete all .o files
-Run "make cleaner" to delete all .o, .so/.dylib, and executable files
+Run `make cleaner` to delete all .o, .so/.dylib, and executable files

 ## Usage